 However, a causal analysis on weather can still improve the forecast through a better interpretation of historical effects.
 By way of example, if there has just been an extended period of unseasonally high rainfall and we are in the business of selling horticultural products, sales will undoubtedly have dipped during the wet weather.
 If the effect of that extreme weather is understood from a causal analysis, the sales history can be adjusted for the effects of weather prior to running a statistical forecast.
 Then the future forecast can be made on a weather-neutral basis and will not be pushed down erroneously due to the previous weather event.
 So there is still a significant benefit to be derived.

-See some case studies on the impact of weather on sales.
+See some case studies on analysis we have done to quantify the impact of weather on demand.

 Need for expert help